fsharp/fslang-design/FSharp-8.0/FS-1132-better-interpolated-triple-quoted-strings.md

 # Detailed design

-The existing form of interpolated triple quoted strings: `$"""...{}..."""` is extended to allow multiple dollar signs at the begining of the string literal.
+The existing form of interpolated triple quoted strings: `$"""...{}..."""` is extended to allow multiple dollar signs at the beginning of the string literal.
 The count of these `$` characters indicates how many `{` and `}` characters are used to delimit interpolation expression within the content of the literal.

 Behavior of triple quoted string literals starting with a single `$` remains unchanged.